reginash99/Rescue-mate/README.md

 `conda install cuda-toolkit=12.1 -c conda-forge -c pytorch -c nvidia`

-`conda install sentence-transformers`

-As stated in the requirements.txt file inside the project root folder (as well as cuda-toolkit (or pytorch-cuda, or both), version 12.1)
+Install all the packages stated in the requirements.txt file inside the project root folder using the same command style: conda install... (excluding openai-whisper and deepfilernet, see below), and make sure to include all the channels: -c conda-forge, -c pytorch, -c nvidia (sometimes you might need to install pytorch-cuda as well, version 12.1).

+Install openai-whisper and deepfilternet by using pip instead of conda.
+Install openai-whisper, sentence-transformers, deepfilternet, fastapi, uvicorn only after you finish building mamba_ssm.

+Sometimes when installing them in a single command it may cause issues.
+If this happens, try to install them one by one, for example: conda install python-multipart -c conda-forge -c pytorch -c nvidia, conda install packaging -c conda-forge -c pytorch -c nvidia etc.

-Then, install all the packages listed in requirements.txt (located inside the project root folder).
-Use pysoundfile instead of soundfile and skip argparse, torch, and torchaudio.
-You might need to uninstall triton then reinstall it again, version 2.2.0 using pip instead of conda.
+If you get errors including the package triton, you might need to uninstall it then reinstall it again, version 2.2.0 using pip instead of conda.
 You might also need to downgrade numpy to 1.26.
-Use the command:

-`conda install packaging librosa pysoundfile pyyaml tensorboard pesq einops -c conda-forge -c pytorch -c nvidia`

-Sometimes when installing them in a single command it may cause issues.
-If this happens, try to install them separately, for example: conda install python-multipart -c conda-forge -c pytorch -c nvidia, conda install packaging -c conda-forge -c pytorch -c nvidia etc.

-We are also using the package webrtcvad to determine whether the audio contains speech.
-To install this, run the command: `conda install -c conda-forge webrtcvad`

 Then we need to build the mamba_ssm by running (inside the backend folder):